kcspradlin/kelly_criterion_portfolio/Readme.md

 Choice **4** runs some simulations.
 It uses the mean returns and covariance matrix to generate random asset returns, using a multivariate normal distribution.
-It will use the returns to simulate values of the portfolios from Choice 3 into the future.
-These simulations will go 600 periods into the future.
+It will use the returns to simulate values of the portfolios from Choice 3 600 periods into the future.
 In each period, the returns of the assets will be simulated, the portfolio's new value will be calculated, and then the portfolio will be rebalanced between the different assets.
 After 600 periods, the geometric mean growth rates of the portfolios will be recorded.
 The simulations will be repeated for a total 10,000 times.
-At the end, statistics on each portfolio used in these simulations will be printed to a file named 'mulit-asset simulation_statistics'.
+At the end, statistics on each portfolio used in these simulations will be printed to a file named 'multi-asset simulation_statistics_v' followed by a number.
 These statistics include:

 * mean, standard deviation, skewness, and kurtosis of geometric mean returns
 * median of portfolio values at select periods.
 * lowest 1% of portfolio values at select periods (1% VaR).
+* the average of the portfolio values that are equal to or less than the lowest 1% of portfolio values at select periods (1% Conditional VaR/Expected Shortfall)
+* The probabilities that the portfolio values will reach specific portions of the starting portfolio value (this one's inspired by section 3.3 of Thorp's "The Kelly Criterion in Blackjack..." paper).

 ##### Hints and Other Information